imbrish/letsencrypt/README.md

 ```

 Script will check if certificates should be renewed and issue/reissue them if so.
-Then it will install newly issued certificates in all specified domains using CPanel API.
+Then it will install newly issued certificates in all specified domains using cPanel API.

 It can also notify you about actions it took via email, if you wish so.